PandABlocks/PandABlocks-client/docs/user/explanations/sans-io.rst

 --------

-Of course, these Connections are useless without connecting some I/O. To aid with this, wrappers are included for use in `asyncio <library/asyncio>` and blocking programs.
+Of course, these Connections are useless without connecting some I/O. To aid with this, wrappers are included for use in `asyncio <asyncio>` and blocking programs.
 They expose slightly different APIs to make best use of the features of their respective concurrency frameworks.

 For example, to send multiple commands in fields with the `blocking` wrapper::